 There are many steps to extracting the natural sugar from maple.
 Here is a step-by-step overview of how to maple syrup.

 So, how exactly is real Canadian maple syrup made?
-Don't be fooled by low-quality share copy syrups that are made from corn or artificial flavoring – real maple syrup is harvested from only one thing: sap from sugar maple trees.
+Don't be fooled by low-quality pancake syrup or other knock-off store-bought syrup that is made from high fructose corn syrup, brown sugar, or artificial flavoring – real maple syrup is harvested from only one thing: sap from sugar maple trees.

 Recognize maple stands.
 Tips: Mark sugar maple tree leaves before they lose their leaflets in autumn, as a sign from the leaves is easier than from the bark alone.
 When the spring thaw comes, weather conditions vary between freezing nights and warm days, making the maple sap flow up and down within the tree.

 Step 2: Simply tap it: Add spiles via drilling holes

 Drill three inches in a direction four feet from the ground and slightly upwards on the south side.
 Use a drill bit with a diameter of 1 1/4 inches to tap.
 When tapping the spout, use hammers or other instruments for drilling the wood.
 The same amount of spigot with a dimension of 10" x 10" can be utilized.

 Step 3: Keep your fingers crossed.- Watch it

 Allow spilled containers to float in the air.
 Coffee containers or bottles are ideal for this purpose.
 Drop!
 If the temperature rises above freezing and remains dry, collect the sap, sap will fill the bucket.
 The sap drips from the tap hole, through the spout, and into a web of plastic tubing if the tubing system is utilized.
 This tubing is connected to other trees and eventually forms a bigger pipeline known as a "mainline."